 1) Mission Control

-The Mission Control feature is just a fancy word for Ylopo’s main dashboard, where you can control and adjust all the other features.
+The Mission Control feature is a fancy word for Ylopo’s central dashboard, where you can control and adjust all the other features.

 You can determine if you want to use it on auto-pilot, which means that Ylopo is doing most of it for you, or you can decide to do most of it yourself.